MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-basics.md

 You can choose to analyze the number of interactions between a time investor and the defined collaboration team, or to analyze only those collaboration activities initiated by the specified time investor.

 See [Person-to-group queries](../Tutorials/person-to-group-queries.md) to learn more.

-## Peer analysis query
+## Peer comparison query

 The peer comparison query helps you identify people whose collaboration patterns differ as compared to their peers.
 The query includes the measured employees, their specified metrics,and their peer group's averages for those metrics.

 You can compare individuals with others who share the same manager, with their direct reports, or even with a custom peer group that is defined by organizational attributes you have uploaded.

-See [Peer Comparison queries](../Tutorials/comparison-query.md) to learn more.
+See [Peer comparison queries](../Tutorials/comparison-query.md) to learn more.

 ## Network queries